 an actual psychologist) but also a slight shift in tone

-— among other things, the set (which was previously designed to look like a living room drawn with crayons) was made to look more realistic, and a lot of the extraneous Wolpert sound effects were toned down.
+— among other things, the set (which was previously designed to look like a living room drawn with crayons) was made to look more realistic, and a lot of the extraneous Wolpert sound effects were either toned down or cutout altogether.

 Unfortunately, these changes only kept the show alive for a month, ending on January 31, 1997.

-- Bonus Round: Sixty seconds, match the expert on seven scenarios to win.
+- Bonus Round: Match the expert on seven scenarios as "problems" or "OK" in 60 seconds to win.

 - Golden Snitch: The "1-2-3" format was used for scoring, but more than one couple could earn points per question.
 Even worse, a single couple could earn eight points on the final question.

-- Losing Horns: Originally, there were two — a one-note horn for nobody getting a question right in the main game, and a standard theme-tune variation for a bonus loss.
-When the show took the more "serious" tone for its final month, the one from the front game was removed (as were most of the other sounds), and the bonus loss sound was changed to a barely audible effect of someone "sliding down the keys" on a piano, and even this was buried in the Theme Tune reprise.
+- Losing Horns: Originally, there were three — a one-note horn for nobody getting a question right in the main game, and a stock foghorn followed by a standard theme-tune variation for a bonus loss.
+When the show took the more "serious" tone for its final month, the one from the front game was removed (as were most of the other sounds), and the bonus loss sound was changed to a series of standard buzzers followed by a barely audible effect of someone "sliding down the keys" on a piano, and even this was buried in the Theme Tune reprise.

 This series provides examples of: